greenorbitspace/hub/userguide/content/en/docs/glossary/a/active-remote-sensing.md

 ---
 title: Active Remote Sensing
 ref: active-remote-sensing
+weight: 1
+exported_at: '2025-06-16T15:03:44.202152+00:00'
-description: Active remote sensing is a method of collecting information about an object or area by using sensors that emit energy, such as radar or lidar, and measure the reflected signals to gather data about the distance, shape, and characteristics of the object or surface being studied.
+definition: Active remote sensing is a technique used to measure and analyze the characteristics of an object or phenomenon by emitting energy (such as radar or laser) and measuring the reflected signals.
+This method is often used in various fields, including meteorology, environmental monitoring, and earth sciences.
-notion_page_id: 214d6625-c679-80d9-b25f-e888b7fbf858
-exported_at: '2025-06-16T14:23:51.813623+00:00'
 tags:
-- Research
-- Standards
+- resources
-category:
+id: GL129
+categories:
 - Space & Technology
-id: GL129
 ---